henryinqz/Quercus-TabOpener/README.md

 5. Select the `open-docviewer-tabs-master` folder
 6. Enable the `Open DocViewer Tabs` extension

-Currently, this extension only works on Quercus modules by pressing the extension icon.
+Currently, this extension only works on Quercus modules by clicking the extension icon.